kaneuffe/RTP-microhack/README.md

   }
 }

-You can create these iteam using the Azure Portal or the az client:
+You can create these iteam using the Azure Portal or the Azure client:

 ```azcli
 #!/bin/bash